dotnet/docs-aspire/docs/fundamentals/dashboard/explore.md

 For more information and examples of Structured logs, see the [Structured logs page](#structured-logs-page) section.

 > ![NOTE]
 > The resources page isn't available if the dashboard is started without a configured resource service.
-Instead the dashboard will start on the [Structured logs page](#structured-logs-page).
-This is the default experience when the dashboard is run in standalone-mode without additional configuration.
+The dashboard starts on the [Structured logs page](#structured-logs-page) instead.
+This is the default experience when the dashboard is run in standalone mode without additional configuration.
 >
 > For more information about configuring a resource service, see [Dashboard configuration](configuration.md).